Laax Skiing & Snowboarding

 Ski Lifts

 Ooh the pleasure of riding the modern Laax ski lifts.
 All sleek & black, we can attest to the derrière saving warmth of the heated seats in the new gondolas.
 Ongoing modernisation of lifts appears to be a trademark at Laax.
-The oldest chairlifts around Foppa, plus the Grauberg cable car, are being replaced by a series of 5 gondolas installed for seasons 23/24 and 24/25.
-The new lifts will open previously lifted terrain from the 2,600m Cassons-Ils Cugns peak, reinstating lift access to tasty advanced terrain high above Foppa.
+The oldest chairlifts around Foppa, plus the Grauberg cable car, are being replaced by a series of gondolas fully installed by season 25/26.
+Whilst initally just improving efficiency of movement in currently lifted ski areas, the new lifts will eventually extend to previously lifted terrain from the 2,600m Cassons-Ils Cugns peak, reinstating lift access to tasty freerdie terrain high above Foppa.
 That's when we will head back to check it all out!

 There are still a few old classic ski lifts - the Fuorcla gondola linking Crap Masegn to Vorab & a few cable cars being case in point.
 With no plans to replace most of them any time soon, the 40yr+ old lifts will provide a nostalgic reminder of the way it used to be.
 An abundance of surface tows is necessary on the Vorab glacier & useful in the ‘learn to ski’ and terrain park areas.